| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 had recently been penalised for parking with two wheels on the pavement

+or more than 20 inches from the kerb.
 The last night of the annual pantomime by the Theydon Bois Drama Society

-was the usual complete sell out.
+was the usual complete “sell out”.
 The production was typical

 pantomime and totally entertaining with spontaneous audience participation.